Skip to main content

 Step 1: Install Certbot

-Certbot is a free, open-source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.
+Certbot is a free, open-source tool for obtaining Let's Encrypt certificates to enable HTTPS.

 1. Download and Install Certbot: